hjmegens/hjmegens.github.io/_posts/2021-11-10-MPF-1B-remake.md

 ```

-And stick it in the leftmost memory socket.
+And then stuck it in the leftmost memory socket.
 Would it work? .....
 I connected a 9V power supply and ....
 TADAAAA! it worked!

 <img src="https://github.com/hjmegens/hjmegens.github.io/blob/master/_posts/figures/MPF_remake/20211019_132711_.jpg?raw=true" alt="fig1" style="width: 500px;"/>

-I started punching in a few simple examples from the User's Manual, including the HELP US blink example and the alsways fun police siren.
+I started punching in a few simple examples from the [User's Manual](https://electrickery.nl/comp/mpf1/doc/MPF-1_usersManual.pdf), including the HELP US blink example and the alsways fun police siren.
 With the latter, it became quite apparent that sound did work but... it was really very muted.
 It turned out that for R9 I had used a 1K resistor.
 The PCB notes '680' for that resistor, and I thought that 1K should be fine too.
 However, after a bit of further research it became apparent that in the MPF the resistor value is rather 68 Ohm.
 I replaced the 1K resistor with one of value 100 Ohm, and then the speaker was blaring really nice and loud.

 <img src="https://github.com/hjmegens/hjmegens.github.io/blob/master/_posts/figures/MPF_remake/20211019_132809_.jpg?raw=true" alt="fig1" style="width: 500px;"/>

 From what I could see, everything worked.
 There was however still the issue of the unpopulated middle memory chip location, which can either hold a 6116 RAM chip, thereby increasing total RAM from 2 to 4 KB, or another ROM, which, in the original MPF-1B can be either of the 2532 or 2732 type.

 The configuration for that in the original MPF-1B is to cut a trace and set jumpers.
-However, Emilio already had changed the original design to anticipate either 6116 RAM or 2732 ROM, so the only trace I had to cut was the one between jumpers .. and .. , which is a default 'jumper closed' setting specific to this remake's design.
+However, Emilio already had changed the original design to anticipate either 6116 RAM or 2732 ROM, so the only trace I had to cut was the one between jumpers 1 and 2 , which is a default 'jumper closed' setting specific to this remake's design.
 The only other thing to do is to connect positions 2 and 3.

 <img src="https://github.com/hjmegens/hjmegens.github.io/blob/master/_posts/figures/MPF_remake/20211107_102500_.jpg?raw=true" alt="fig1" style="width: 250px;"/>
 <img src="https://github.com/hjmegens/hjmegens.github.io/blob/master/_posts/figures/MPF_remake/20211107_102545_.jpg?raw=true" alt="fig1" style="width: 250px;"/>